B. H. Liddell Hart: Postwar

 In 1954, Liddell Hart published his most influential work, Strategy.
 It was followed by a second expanded edition in 1967.
 The book was largely devoted to a historical study of the indirect approach and in what ways various battles and campaigns could be analyzed using that concept.
 Still relevant at the turn of the century, it was a factor in the development of the British manoeuvre warfare doctrine.

-The Queen made Liddell Hart a Knight Bachelor in the New Year Honours of 1966.
+In 1966, Queen Elizabeth II made Liddell Hart a Knight Bachelor in the New Year Honours.
+As of 1977, Liddell Hart's personalised 19th and early 20th Century fashion collection was donated to the Liverpool Polytechnic, and is now maintained by Liverpool John Moores University Special Collections & Archives (LJMU SCA).

+Additional deposits were made to this collection when LJMU SCA was able to later purchase Liddell Hart's entire fashion book collection from Adrian Liddell Hart, and in 2016 when Peter Farrer donated volumes of The Family Doctor and other publications he had previously borrowed from Liddell Hart for his research on crossdressing history.

 As of 2009, Liddell Hart's personal papers and library form the central collection in the Liddell Hart Centre for Military Archives at King's College London.